 seldom cares about feeding

 As a father, Gurudev never told his children how to live.
 He lived and let them watch how he did it.
-He empowered them through example, encouraged them to elevate their thinking, and advised them to a life of empathy and compassion.
+He led by example, encouraged them to elevate their thinking, and counselled them to a life of empathy and compassion.

-Being incorrigible bullies who loved Gurudev dearly, they lectured him when he didn’t eat his food on time or neglected his health.
-It was a strange sight to see the Mahaguru domestically dominated by the quartet.
-Gurudev would put on an Oscar-worthy performance of submission in their presence, playing the role of a meek father to perfection.
-This innate ability to morph into whatever the situation demanded, endeared Gurudev to one and all.
-Bittu ji recalled an amusing incident that highlighted this aspect of Gurudev’s personality.
-Sometime in the late 70s, Gurudev joined Bittu ji and his friends for a game of street cricket.
-While batting at the crease, Gurudev attempted a shot and missed, and the cricket ball got lodged in his lungi (an Indian sarong).
-Certain that it was a case of leg before wicket, the bowler appealed vociferously.
-Gurudev turned down the appeal against him with a firm, “Not Out!” and refused to vacate the crease.
-The unfair lungi dance was the source of laughter for those present and an example of how Gurudev oscillated between Guru and whatever role was expected of him.
-In his lifetime, he donned many a hat – that of a guru, a husband, a father, a son, a brother, a friend – acting out emotions, unemotionally.
+They lectured Gurudev when he didn’t eat his food on time or neglected his health because they were incorrigible bullies who adored Gurudev.
+It was strange to see the mahaguru being dominated domestically by the quartet.
+In their presence, he would put on an Oscar-worthy performance of submission, perfecting the role of a meek father.
+Gurudev’s innate ability to transform into whatever the situation demanded endeared him to all.
+Bittu ji recalled a humorous incident that exemplified this aspect of Gurudev’s personality.
+Gurudev took part in a game of street cricket with Bittu ji and his friends sometime in the late 1970s.
+Gurudev was batting at the crease when he attempted a shot and missed, and the cricket ball became lodged in his lungi (an Indian sarong).
+The bowler, certain that it was a case of leg before wicket, appealed vehemently.
+With a firm “Not Out!” and refusal to vacate the crease, Gurudev turned down the appeal against him.
+The unfair lungi dance made everyone laugh, and it demonstrated how Gurudev alternated between being a guru and playing whatever role was expected of him.
+He wore many hats throughout his life, including those of a guru, husband, father, son, brother, and friend, all while acting out emotions unemotionally.

 Showcasing an unfair Lungi Dance!

-Gurudev was no cricketer in the making.
-Fortunately, he neither had a square leg or deep fine leg, nor did he spend his time bowling maidens over.
-Yet, he understood spiritual line and length.
-Many of his lessons were bouncers for his disciples.
-But being the spiritual offspring of a Mahaguru, they not only learned to win the spiritual toss but also won admiration for their gamesmanship with a ‘well played’!
+Gurudev was no aspiring cricketer.
+Fortunately, he didn’t have a square leg or a deep fine leg, and he didn’t spend his time bowling maidens over.
+Nonetheless, he recognised spiritual line and length.
+Many of his lessons served as bouncers for his students.
+However, as spiritual offspring of a mahaguru, they learned to win the spiritual coin toss and were rewarded for their skill with a ‘well played’!